 Causes And Risk Factors For Stroke In Teenagers

 Any blockage or delay in the blood supply of the brain may result in a stroke.
 If the brain’s blood supply is interrupted by a blocked blood vessel, it is called ischemic stroke, and if it occurs due to a bleeding in the brain, it is called a hemorrhagic stroke.

-The following conditions may increase the risk of stroke in teens (2).
+Here are some conditions that may increase the risk of stroke in teens (2).

 - Heart diseases